NearHuscarl/BotExtended/README.md

 Give specific player a powerup weapon.

-Give player 'your_name' an electroshock magnum which can stun players on critical hit.
+Give player 'your_name' an electroshock magnum.

 ```
 /be setweapon your_name magnum stun